Heroin-Detox-and-Withdrawal

 Withdrawal can linger long after heroin and even its metabolites have been cleared from the body.
 In rare cases they may even last for months.
 The persistence of withdrawal can be a major factor in relapsing.

 As the body attempts to adjust to not having heroin, the risks of relapsing are very serious.
-Relapse is still a big risk even after withdrawal has ceased, which means that treatment after detox is crucial to long-term sobriety.
+Relapse is still a big risk even after withdrawal has ceased, which means that treatment after medically monitored detox is crucial to long-term sobriety.
 A residential heroin rehab with integrated therapy and medications can help a person cope with cravings and temptations to relapse and learn to live without this harmful drug.